Neurogenetics Curriculum

 • Nusinersen (Spinraza): antisense oligonucleotide administered intrathecally; modifies SMN2 splicing to include exon 7, increasing full-length SMN; approved 2016; first disease-modifying SMA therapy

-• Risdiplam (Evrysdi): oral small-molecule SMN2 splicing modifier; promotes exon 7 inclusion in SMN2 mRNA, increasing full-length SMN protein; approved FDA 2020 for patients ≥2 months; advantage of oral administration and CNS + peripheral tissue distribution
+• Risdiplam (Evrysdi): oral small-molecule SMN2 splicing modifier; promotes exon 7 inclusion in SMN2 mRNA, increasing full-length SMN protein; approved FDA 2020 (originally ≥2 months; expanded 2022 to include neonates); advantage of oral administration and CNS + peripheral tissue distribution

 04Congenital Myopathies and Muscular Dystrophies